-One cup of raw, canned, frozen, or cooked vegetable, 2 cups of raw, leafy vegetables, one cup of cooked beans and peas (legumes), or one cup of 100% vegetable juice are defined as one cup equivalent of vegetables.
-The cup weights chosen are close to the FNDDS 5 weights, with a few exceptions.
-The weights of 1 cup equivalent of vegetables are rounded to the nearest 0 or 5 grams.
+One cup of raw, canned, frozen, or cooked vegetable, two cups of raw, leafy vegetables, one cup of cooked beans, peas, and lentils (legumes), or one cup of 100% vegetable juice are defined as one cup equivalent of vegetables.
+The cup weights used are the same as those used in the previous FPEDs.
+The weights of one cup equivalent of vegetables are rounded to the nearest zero or five grams.
 Variations in the cup weights exist among some of the vegetables in the dark green, red and orange, starchy, or other vegetables categories; and the cup weights are consolidated as much as possible.

 - Sliced, diced, or chopped raw vegetables are given the same cup weight because FNDDS food code descriptions do not specify the types of cuts.
 Most often, the cup weights were the average weights of different cuts.
-For example, raw carrots are assigned 125 grams cup weight, which is an average of one cup of sliced (122g) and chopped (128g) carrots; bell peppers are assigned 120 grams cup weight, which is an average of one cup sliced (92g) and chopped (149g); and one cup of broccoli was assigned 80 grams, which is an average of broccoli flowerets (71g) and chopped broccoli (88g). - In general, raw vegetables have lower cup weights than their cooked counterparts.
-Examples include carrots, raw 125 grams, cooked 145 grams; cucumber, raw 120 grams, cooked 180g; eggplant, raw 80g, cooked 95g; bell peppers, raw 120g, cooked 135 grams; and mushrooms, raw 70 grams, cooked 155 grams.
+For example, raw carrots are assigned 125 grams cup weight, which is an average of one cup of sliced (122 g) and chopped (128 g) carrots; bell peppers are assigned 120 grams cup weight, which is an average of one cup sliced (92 g) and chopped (149 g); and one cup of broccoli was assigned 80 grams, which is an average of broccoli flowerets (71 g) and chopped broccoli (88 g). - In general, raw vegetables have lower cup weights than their cooked counterparts.
+Examples include carrots, raw 125 grams, cooked 145 grams; cucumber, raw 120 grams, cooked 180 grams; eggplant, raw 80 grams, cooked 95 grams; bell peppers, raw 120 grams, cooked 135 grams; and mushrooms, raw 70 grams, cooked 155 grams.
 This highlights the fact that a person eating cooked vegetables will have to eat greater amounts to get the same number of cup equivalents as a person eating raw or uncooked vegetables. - Most often, the same cup weights are used regardless of whether a cooked vegetable is prepared from raw (fresh), frozen, or canned form of vegetables, with a few exceptions.
 Vegetables for which the same cup weights are assigned regardless of the form include artichoke, asparagus, beets, Brussels sprouts, cabbage, carrots, corn, onions, peas, peppers, pumpkin, summer squash, sweet potatoes, and turnips.
-Where FNDDS 5 cup weights of canned or frozen vegetables are quite different from the respective vegetables cooked from fresh or NS as to form, two sets of cup weight are used, as described below. - Dark green, leafy vegetables such as collards, greens, kale, mustard greens, spinach, and turnip greens have the same cup weights when
+Where the cup weights of canned or frozen vegetables are quite different from the respective vegetables cooked from fresh or NS as to form, two sets of cup weight are used, as described below. - Dark green, leafy vegetables such as collards, greens, kale, mustard greens, spinach, and turnip greens have the same cup weights when prepared from fresh (raw) and different set of cup weights if prepared from frozen or canned forms.

-- prepared from fresh (raw) and different set of cup weights if prepared from frozen or canned forms. - Other vegetables such as okra and string beans and starchy vegetables such as immature lima beans prepared from fresh or NS as to forms are assigned the same cup weights and that prepared from frozen or canned have a different set of cup weights.
+Other vegetables such as okra and string beans and starchy vegetables such as immature lima beans prepared from fresh or NS as to forms are assigned the same cup weights, and that prepared from frozen or canned have a different set of cup weights.

-An explanation for the observed higher weights of canned and frozen vegetables in FNDDS 5 could be due to the compacting of leafy vegetables and some of the other non-leafy vegetables during blanching.
+An explanation for the observed higher weights of canned and frozen vegetables could be due to the compacting of leafy vegetables and some of the other non-leafy vegetables during blanching.